Kunimitsu Takahashi: Car racing

 Takahashi participated in one Formula One race, the 1977 Japanese Grand Prix on 23 October 1977, driving the non-works Tyrrell that Kazuyoshi Hoshino had used in the 1976 Japanese Grand Prix.
-Takahashi finished 9th in his single Grand Prix outing, thus he scored no championship points.
+Takahashi finished ninth in his single Grand Prix outing, thus he scored no championship points.
 From 1987 to 1992, he competed in the Japanese Formula 3000 championship.
 He also competed in eight 24 Hours of Le Mans races between 1986 and 1996.
 In the 1995 24 Hours of Le Mans, his team competed with a Honda NSX, winning the GT2 Class and finishing eighth overall.

-In 1994, he formed Team Kunimitsu to compete in the inaugural JGTC season, running a Porsche 911 RSR Turbo in the GT1 class alongside Keiichi Tsuchiya.
+In 1994, Takahashi formed Team Kunimitsu to compete in the inaugural JGTC season, running a Porsche 911 RSR Turbo in the GT1 class alongside Keiichi Tsuchiya.
 In 1996, with the advent of the GT500 class, Team Kunimitsu switched manufacturers from Porsche to Honda.
 The next year, Team Kunimitsu cars wore the Raybrig colors for the first time.
 Takahashi drove for his own team until 1999.
 He retired at the end of the season to focus on team management.
 Team Kunimitsu won their first Drivers Championship in 2018 with Naoki Yamamoto and 2009 Formula One champion Jenson Button behind the wheel of the #100 Raybrig Honda.